Rhazra0/Schupf2024/README.md

 2. SNAP retailers: (https://usda-fns.hub.arcgis.com/datasets/8b260f9a10b0459aa441ad8588c2251c_0/explore)
    - Location data for currently authorized SNAP retailers in 2023.
 3. Emergency Food Providers:
-   - Project Bread Meal Sites: (
+   - Project Bread Meal Sites: (https://datacommon.mapc.org/browser/datasets/161)
       - Includes statewide data for Food Pantries, Meal Programs, Farm and Garden, Food Rescue, Low Cost Food Program, Voucher Programs, MISC, Other.
+4. SNAP households:
+   - Household received Food Stamps/SNAP from 2018-2022 by race, at municipal level
+   - Median Household Income from 2017-2021 (In last year of the 5 year average inflation-adjusted dollars) By Annual Receipt Of Food Stamps/Snap
+5. Medicaid Enrollment:
 ### GADAS: Global Agricultural & Disaster Assessment System
 1. PASG: 8-Day MODIS NDVI Percent of Average Season Greenness
    - Indicator of accumulated greenness (or NDVI) during the growing season compared to the historical average for the same point in time.
 The amount is expressed as a percent of the historical average.